Chu Teh (Zhu De) was born in Yunnan province, China,

 Thereafter, at Mao's insistence, 8 Route Army avoided field operations against the Japanese and concentrated on infiltrating into areas swept clear of Kuomintang forces by the Japanese advance.
 By the time the Pacific war ended, 8 Route Army had 800,000 trained soldiers, and it controlled much of the countryside.
 Nationalist generals who accepted the surrender of Japanese formations found that they controlled the major cities and railroads, and little else.

 Chu directed the successful civil war and became Mao's first Defense Minister in 1949.
-He was effectively retired in 1955, suffered during the Cultural Revolution, but was rehabilitated before his death.
+He was effectively retired in 1955, suffered during the Cultural Revolution (when propaganda posters denounced him as a "Big Warlord" and "Black General"), but his life was saved through the influence of Chou En-lai and he was rehabilitated before his death.

 |